 Dogs have varying builds, so it is difficult to provide generic recommendations, but typically speaking:

-Many of the best large dog beds are relatively expensive items, and you’ll want to be sure it lasts for as long as possible and continues looking as good as it did when you first purchased it.
+Many of the best dog beds for large dogs are relatively expensive items, and you’ll want to be sure it lasts for as long as possible and continues looking as good as it did when you first purchased it.
 And while some degree of wear and tear is unavoidable, you can maximize a bed’s lifespan by simply caring for it properly.

 You’ll always want to follow the care instructions provided by the manufacturer, but try to incorporate these tips and tricks whenever possible (assuming that they do not contradict the manufacturer’s guidelines):